gitter-badger/maltretieren.github.com/index.md

 {% include JB/setup %}

 ## Introduction
-I recently learned howto host a Jekyll driven page hosted on GitHub.
+I recently learned howto host a Jekyll driven page on GitHub.
 This site will be mainly for my own documentation, but if anyone is interested in stuff I'm very happy :)

 {% for post in site.posts limit: 5  %}
   <blockquote>{{ post.content }}</blockquote>